How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 Below is an isolated picture of the femur and rectus femoris, and a closer view of the knee.
 The shiny thing in the middle is the prepatellar bursa which sits in front of the kneecap itself (the patellar).
 You can see the tendon runs from the quad and down to its attachment site at the top of the shin bone (tibia).

-How to treat Osgood Schlatters rapidly
+How to Effectively Treat Osgood Schlatters Disease

 Step one: Create length in the quad